ecmwf-ifs/ectrans/docs/content/benchmarking.md

 When inspecting the program, you will notice that it is significantly more complex than, say, the example program described in our [usage guide](usage.html).
 This additional complexity comes not just from the instrumentation code for the timings, but notably also from the infrastructure to permit transforms of distributed fields.
-As explained in the [introduction](introduction.html), ecTrans can operate on fields distributed across MPI tasks, and the dimension across which fields are split is different for spectral space and grid point space.
+As explained in the [Design](design.html) chapter, ecTrans can operate on fields distributed across MPI tasks, and the dimension across which fields are split is different for spectral space and grid point space.
 As such, the benchmark program includes infrastructure for specifying which elements of the relevant decomposed dimension belong